rdguez-mariano/fast_imas_IPOL/README.md

 - DAISY (only with OpenCV)
 - AKAZE (only with OpenCV)

+Some [LDAHash descriptors](https://cvlab.epfl.ch/research/detect/ldahash) are available.
+They are:
+- DIF128
+- LDA128
+- DIF64
+- LDA64

 Also, those descriptors and matchers introduced in [Affine invariant image comparison under repetitive structures](https://rdguez-mariano.github.io/pages/acdesc) are now available (but still unoptimised).
 They are:
 - AC
 - AC-Q